Jovanavlahovic/Country_finder/README.md

 Within this app you have an opportunity to find and read about any country in the world.
-I've used RESTful API Countries (https://restcountries.eu/) in this project.
+I used RESTful API Countries (https://restcountries.eu/) in this project.

 # RestCountries